ranjanrai12/angular-prep/src/app/theory/rxjs/subject.md

 Difference between Multicast and unicast

-- `multicast` -> It create a single instance with producer so that every subscriber will get the same value
+- `multicast` -> It create a single instance with producer so that every subscriber will get the same value.
-- `unicast` -> It creates the separate instance with producer so every subscriber will get the different value
+- `unicast` -> It creates the separate instance with producer so every subscriber will get the different value.

 #### What is BehaviourSubject